-Today, we are taking a look back at one of the most famous wrestling events of all-time, or at least, one of the sport’s most famous matches.
+Today, we are taking a look back at one of the most famous wrestling events of all time, or at least, one of the sport’s most famous matches.
 The show is WWF King Of The Ring 1998, and the match is Al Snow & Head vs. Too Much.
 Just kidding, it’s The Undertaker vs. Mankind in a Hell In A Cell match, and 21 years on, it still packs an almighty punch.
-Let’s delve further into a card which some say was the final true step towards the establishment of the Attitude Era.
+Let’s delve further into a card that some say was the final true step towards the establishment of the Attitude Era.

 Six-Man Tag Team Match